DaveParillo/cisc192-reader/src/chapter2/assignment.rst

 name of the variable on the outside and the value of the variable on the inside.
 This kind of figure is called a **state diagram** because is shows what state each of the variables is in (you can think of it as the variable’s "state of mind").
-This diagram shows the effect of the three assignment statements:
+The diagram in :numref:`fig_variable_state` shows the effect of the three assignment statements:

 .. digraph:: state
+   :name: fig_variable_state
+   :caption: Variable state diagram
+   :alt: state diagram showing variables and their values
    :align: center
-   :alt: Variable state diagram

    fontname = "Bitstream Vera Sans" node [